wpengine/phpcompat/readme.md

 6. The scan is stuck, what can I do?

     The PHP Compatibility Checker relies on WP-Cron to process plugins/themes in batches, this is necessary to avoid server timeouts.
 The scan will get stuck if your site's WP-Cron isn't functioning.
 You can look into this using [WP Crontrol](https://wordpress.org/plugins/wp-crontrol/).
 The cron is called `wpephpcompat_start_test_cron`.
+This could also be an issue if your site is using basic authentication.

     You can also use the [WP-CLI command](https://wordpress.org/plugins/php-compatibility-checker/other_notes/) or disable the timeout to avoid using WP-Cron.